 What Not To Do:

-- Several sites suggested letting the chicken sit out for up to 30 minutes (or at least while the oven preheated) before reheating.
+- Several sites suggested letting the chicken sit out for up to 30 minutes (or at least while the oven preheated) to come to room temperature before reheating.
 I tried this, and I honestly can’t recommend it.
 If anything, this seemed to dry the chicken out before it even started cooking.
 Not to mention, who wants to spend that much more time waiting for dinner?

 - The original site where I found the above directions didn’t specify to cover the chicken while it baked.
 I can assure you, leaving that chicken uncovered for 30 minutes in an oven roaring at 400+ degrees isn’t wise.
-Sure, your skin will crisp up nicely, but your meat will dry out and lose all of the flavor.
+Sure, you’ll end up with delicious crispy chicken skin, but your meat will dry out and lose all of the flavor.
 That just leaves you with a dry, bland piece of meat in your mouth.
 Follow my advice and cover that bird!

 Aspect of Chicken